thi-ng/umbrella/packages/meta-css/tpl.readme.md

 One or more existing CSS files can be included & prepended to the output via the `--include`/`-I` arg (which can be given multiple times).
-These files are used as-is and will **not** be transformed or reformatted in any way.
+These files are used verbatim and will **not** be transformed or reformatted in any way.

-### Force inclusion of unreferenced classes
+#### Force inclusion of unreferenced classes

 Only the CSS classes (and their optionally associated media queries) referenced in a `.meta` stylesheet will appear in the export CSS bundle.
-This ensures that the resulting CSS will only contain what's actually used.
+This ensures that the resulting CSS will only contain what's actually used (same effect as tree-shaking, only vastly more efficient).
 However, this also means any CSS classes (and optionally, their media query qualifiers) which are otherwise referenced (e.g. from JS/TS source code or HTML docs) **will not** be included by default and they will need to be listed manually for forced inclusion.

 This can be achieved via the `--force`/`-f` arg (also can be given multiple times).
 This option also supports basic `*`-wildcard patterns, e.g. `bg-*` to